 If you can't verify the information or for some other reason suspect that someone else is using your account, YOU MUST contact firstname.lastname@example.org as soon as possible.

 A key-pair is as the name suggests a pair of cryptographic keys.
-One of the keys is called the private key (this one should be kept secure and protected with a pass phrase) and a public key (this one can be passed around freely as the name suggests).
+One of the keys is called the private key (this one should be kept secure on your local computer and protected with a pass phrase and will be called something like "id_rsa") and a public key (this one can be passed around freely as the name suggests and will be called something like "id_rsa.pub").

-After you have created the pair, you have to copy the public key to all systems to which you wish to establish a ssh-connection.
+After you have created the key pair, you have to copy the public key to all systems to which you wish to establish SSH connections.
 The private key should be kept as secure as possible and protected with a good pass phrase.
-On your laptop/workstation you use a key-agent to hold the private key while you work.

 Things to consider: